CoryDCruz/astro-potd-search-app/README.md

 # Getting Started

 # Future Enhancements
- - Some images are actually youtube videos, future enhancement will be able to load the embedded youtube videos for users to play.
+ - Some images are actually youtube videos, future iterations should be able to load the embedded youtube videos for users to play.
- - Create a side drawer where users can select specific categories and be displayed the most recent Astro
  - Loading spinner when a selection is made.
 Display loading spinner until images are displayed.
+ - Create a side drawer where users can select specific categories and be displayed the most recent Astro